Homeroida/book_giveaway_project/README.md

 - `/genres/`: CRUD operations for genres
 - `/conditions/`: CRUD operations for conditions

+## Business Logic

+The core logic of the application revolves around the management of books and users.
+The API provides a set of functionalities for users to add, edit, delete, or give away books.
+The book listing and retrieval are optimized through the use of pagination, ensuring a smooth user experience even with a large dataset.

 ## Swagger Documentation

 - Access the Swagger documentation at `/schema/docs/`
+- Access the redoc documentation at `/schema/redoc/`

 ## Contributing